-Effective the first full pay period following in January 2023, employees who are assigned to one of the job functions below shall receive assignment pay equal to three and one-half percent (3.5%) of the employee's base hourly pay.
+1. Employees who are assigned to one of the job functions below shall receive assignment pay equal to three and one-half percent (3.5%) of the employee's base hourly pay.
 The following assignments will qualify for assignment pay: